 This course is now available via our Sales Team Coaching programme.

 Whilst there is no definitive guide to what is an Enterprise Organisation they usually share the following traits:

 1. They operate Internationally and have offices at a National Level in the majority of countries.

 2. They have multiple divisions some of which may be diversified from the core business of the organisation.

 3. They have thousands of employees and use either a flat, horizontal, divisional or matrix management structure.

 4. They invest heavily in Research and Development to develop both new and existing products.

 5. They are most likely to be technology, telecoms, software and pharmaceutical companies, however, we class any company listed on any of the major stock exchanges as an enterprise organisation.

 A complex sale is one that includes multiple decision makers, each of which may have competing priorities.
 Complex sales are frequent when selling to Enterprise organisations and in most cases the additional number of decision makers elongates the sales cycle.

-According to research, the average number of decision-makers is 8 and the average sales cycle is 9 months.
-Each of these decision makers or buyers have their own needs, wants and desires so any form of generic value proposition is unlikely to resonate with any of them.
+According to research, the average number of decision-makers is 8 and the typical enterprise sales cycle is 9 months.
+Each of these buyers has their own needs, wants and desires so any form of generic value proposition is unlikely to resonate with any of them.